 American citizens no longer have the same religion.
 Religious groups don’t even share the same moral foundations.
 We also don’t share the same manners, habits, and political principles; we probably never did.

 In American Nations: A History of the Eleven Rival Regional Cultures of North America, Collin Woodard discusses the settling of the New World by several distinct peoples in 11 different regions – Yankeedom, New Netherland, Tidewater, The Midlands, Deep South, Greater Appalachia, New France, El Norte, The Far West, The Left Coast, and First Nation.

 Woodard argues that for the most part, these people groups have remained intact, migrating westward while holding on to their original social political values.
 Woodard’s American Nations map reveals that many States are split between two or three different nations.
 If you are from one of the split states, then you know, like I do, that people from other parts of the state are different.

 According to Woodard, some of the nations get along better than others, but a few really, really don’t get along.
 It’s a good read.
 If you and your grandparents and great-great grandparents grew up in one of the American nations, then you’ll see the truth in the book.

 America was divided from the beginning.
 The Founding Fathers and people of the 13 Colonies put aside some of those divisions to fight a revolution against the British Crown.
 But those original divisions remained.
 The divisions were so strong that within 70 years, Americans would take up arms against each other, resulting in the death of 600,000 American men, the greatest wartime loss of life in our history.

-And still, more than 150 years after that war, the divisions are still in us, ingrained our cultural history and heritage.
+More than 150 years after the War of Northern Aggression, the divisions are still in us, ingrained our cultural history and heritage.
 It may be that President Washington was correct in 1796 when he said, “With slight shades of difference, you have the same religion, manners, habits, and political principles,” but I don’t think he would say that now.